 The sample size should be 60 - 80 kernels, which is a statistically representative sample size.
-We recommend using the GrainSense spoons set to get the right sample size, the spoon should be filled not heap: 5ml for cereals, 2.5ml for rapeseed and ground maize/soybean.
+We recommend using the GrainSense spoons set to get the right sample size, the spoon should be filled not heap: 5ml for cereals and sunflower, 2.5ml for rapeseed and 2x2.5ml for maize/soybean.
 If the sample is too large, there is a risk of kernels covering each other and distorting the results.
 If you have a large batch, we recommend taking 3-5 subsamples from different places.
 The GrainSense App will then help you calculate the average values.

 The GrainSense Analyzer should be used according to the defined operational conditions (GrainSense Technical Sheet): +5 to +45 C and 20 to 90 % RH (non condensing).